actions-on-packages/hello-world-go-action/README.md

 # hello-world-go-action
-This is a simple Docker based (Go) Hello World action.
+This is a simple Docker based (Golang) Hello World action.